Kyald1412/CoronaVirus-2019-nCoV-Live-Tracking/README.md

 ##  How to use it?
 - Clone this project using git clone [url]
 - build the project by using ./gradlew clean :app:assembleDebug
-- You can run the Unit test by using ./gradlew clean test

 _Make sure to make some changes with signingConfig in signing.gradle_